-The audio player above contains more than two hours with two of President John F. Kennedy's autopsy surgeons, Dr. James J. Humes and Dr. J. Thornton Boswell.
+The video player above contains more than two hours of audio featuring two of President John F. Kennedy's autopsy surgeons, Dr. James J. Humes and Dr. J. Thornton Boswell.

 The interview was conducted by the House Select Committee on Assassinations on September 16, 1977, with Dr. Charles Petty of the HSCA's Forensic Pathology Panel asking most of the questions.